Ciprofloxacin

 Frequently Asked Questions

-Why is ciprofloxacin not prescribed as a first-choice antibiotic?
+Why is ciprofloxacin considered a last-resort antibiotic?

 How long does a course of ciprofloxacin last?